ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 Both routes first load the `Hello` route, as they both match `/hello/*` in the outer router.
 The inner router then loads the separate components based on the path.

 Features like highlighting active links will still work, regardless of where those links are placed in the page (in which component).

-However, keep in mind that routes are still defined in absolute terms also in inner routers, and whatever route you define must match the full path.
-For example, had we defined the inner route as `/:first/:last` without `/hello` as a prefix, we would get unexpected results.

 ## Route groups